hapax/hapax.github.io/assets/teaching.md

 does not, though they develop the same skills: differentiating inverse trigonometric functions, using the chain rule, and identifying domains.

-#### What should we optimise for?
+#### What should we assess?

 The first question has its own dubious virtues.
-The format (that is, lack of content) leads to easy scaleability, which as we noted earlier, explains its appeal to textbook writers.
+The format (that is, lack of content!) leads to easy scaleability, which as noted earlier, explains its appeal to textbook writers.
-But it has two pedagogical virtues: the psychological hack of [associative learning](https://en.wikipedia.org/wiki/Learning#Associative_learning) by repetition, and its functional manifestation, the speedy execution of algorithms.
+But it has two apparent pedagogical virtues: the psychological hack of [associative learning](https://en.wikipedia.org/wiki/Learning#Associative_learning) by repetition, and its functional manifestation, the speedy execution of algorithms.
 This is the logic of drill.